 Please find a range of sketches for your inspiration.

-The Novozymes boiler plate or positioning text should be used in all written communications from Novozymes.
+The Novozymes corporate positioning text should be used in written communications from Novozymes, online as well as offline.
+Please contact us for further guidance.

 The Novozymes illustration style is based on the expression of the Novozymes font – round, natural and friendly.
 This makes the line slightly naive; however the illustrations are to-the-point and more technical than abstract in their appearance to ensure a friendly yet professional look.